WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

 Twisted Elites not being able to give armor to some enemies and all players.

+For Retool, Enigma, Bottled Chaos
+- Sawmerang not bleeding if you don't have the equipment.
+- Milky Chrysalis flight will always have wings.

 Some item tags were changed.
 - Hunters Harpoon missing OnKill.